senushidinara/Sleep-safeAI-/README.md

 # Sleep Safe 😴🛡️✨

-### Your intelligent guardian against late-night digital habits.
+### Your intelligent digital wellness journal.

-> An innovative application that monitors late-night digital activity and analyzes behavioral patterns to encourage healthier sleep habits.
+> An innovative application that analyzes conversational patterns—both typing mechanics and sentiment—to provide insights into your digital well-being and promote healthier habits.

-Sleep Safe is a revolutionary guardian for your sleep. 🌙 It goes beyond simple timers by using a **smart, privacy-first, behavior-based approach** to gently remind you when it's time to rest, all wrapped in a polished, intuitive interface.
+Sleep Safe is your personal guardian for digital wellness. 🌙 It uses a **smart, privacy-first, behavior-based approach** to help you understand your state of mind during digital interactions, all wrapped in a beautiful, customizable, and intuitive interface.

 ---

 ## ✨ Key Features

-*   **🎨 Polished & Readable UI:** A clean, modern design with a spacious layout makes the app easy and pleasant to use.
-*   **⏰ Customizable Sleep Schedule:** Easily set your desired bedtime and wake-up time to define your protected sleep window.
-*   **🚫 Smart App Blocklist:** Create a personalized list of distracting websites (e.g., YouTube, Twitter, Reddit).
-The app intervenes if you're active on these sites during your sleep hours.
+*   **🎨 Dynamic Theming:** Your space, your style.
+Choose from multiple warm and inviting themes like "Sunset," "Ocean," or "Twilight" to personalize your experience.
-*   **🧠 Revolutionary Behavioral Analysis Suite:** The core innovation of Sleep Safe.
+*   **🧠 Dual-Layer Psychological Analysis:** The core of the app.
+It goes beyond simple metrics.
-    *   **Fatigue Analysis:** Analyzes *how* you type—not *what* you type—to detect patterns of fatigue.
+    *   **Typing Pattern Analysis:** Analyzes *how* you type—not *what* you type—to detect patterns of fatigue (high correction rate) or emotional agitation (rapid, error-free typing).
-    *   **Emotional Guard:** Detects agitated typing patterns and suggests taking a calming break.
-    *   **Scroll Analysis:** Identifies frantic, unfocused scrolling to curb mindless browsing.
-*   **🔬 Interactive Analysis Sandbox:** See the magic in action!
-A dedicated sandbox lets you type and get immediate, real-time visual feedback on your typing patterns, making the entire process transparent and fun.
-*   **💤 Snooze Functionality:** If you need a few more minutes, a simple snooze button lets you temporarily pause the overlay.
+    *   **Sentiment Analysis (New!):** Powered by the Gemini API, it analyzes the emotional tone of your messages, identifying them as Positive, Negative, or Neutral.
+*   **📊 Instant, Combined Insights:** After every message, receive a comprehensive analysis card showing your typing pattern and sentiment, giving you a holistic snapshot of your mindset in that moment.
+*   **📓 Persistent Session Journal (New!):** Your analysis history is now automatically saved to a journal.
+Track your patterns over time, reflect on your conversations, and gain a deeper understanding of your digital habits.
+*   **💬 AI-Powered Conversation:** Engage in a thoughtful conversation with a sleep and wellness-focused AI that helps guide the session and provides a context for the analysis.
+*   **🔒 Completely Private:** All analysis happens in your browser.
+Your conversations and typing data are never stored on a server or sent anywhere, ensuring your complete privacy.

 ---